-213. JUUL's persistent and deceptive messaging about its self-serving particularly among youth.

-"mission" to "improve" lives has misled adolescents and adults to believe that

-JUUL is safe and creating one more driving factor in the vaping epidemic, advertise itself as both a smoking cessation product and as a modified risk tobacco product.
-In 2016, JUUL worked with advertising technology companies,
+217. JUUL's persistent and deceptive messaging, under the active direction and participation of the Management Defendants, about JUUL's self-serving "mission" to "improve" lives has misled adolescents and adults to believe that JUUL is safe and creating one more driving factor in the vaping epidemic, particularly among youth.

-B. JUUL deceptively engaged in covert digital marketing to create the impression it was a smoking cessation product and harmless.

-214. JUUL employed the latest in digital marketing techniques to

-&lt;sup>115 Truth Initiative, JUUL Marketing Claims of Smoking Cessation, (May 9, 2019), http://truthinitiative.org.960elmp02.blackmesh.com/sites/default/files/media/files/2019/05/letter-to-FDA-JUUL-cessation-claims\0.pdf.
+$^{^{116}}$ Truth Initiative, $JUUL\ Marketing\ Claims\ of\ Smoking\ Cessation,$ (May 9, 2019), http://truthinitiative.org.960elmp02.blackmesh.com/sites/default/files/media/files/2019/05/letter-to-FDA-JUUL-cessation-claims_0.pdf.

-Zemanta and Trade Desk, to carry out a campaign to increase consumer views of online articles that referenced JUUL as a smoking cessation product, and articles that discussed the health benefits of vaping versus smoking.
-After consumers read the articles, JUUL then targeted them with digital ads "with the goal of driving visitors to JUUL and to purchase."

-215. JUUL tracked the performance of this campaign in a spreadsheet which included the specific categories of "Cessation" and "E-Cig Benefits."
+- B. JUUL deceptively engaged in covert digital marketing to create the impression it was a smoking cessation product and harmless. - 218.
+JUUL, under the direction and active participation of the Management Defendants, employed the latest in digital marketing techniques to advertise itself as both a smoking cessation product and as a modified risk tobacco product.
+In 2016, JUUL worked with advertising technology companies, Zemanta and Trade Desk, to carry out a campaign to increase consumer views of online articles that referenced JUUL as a smoking cessation product, and articles that discussed the health benefits of vaping versus smoking.
+After consumers read the articles, JUUL then targeted them with digital ads "with the goal of driving visitors to JUUL and to purchase." - 219.
+JUUL tracked the performance of this campaign in a spreadsheet which included the specific categories of "Cessation" and "E-Cig Benefits."